SoluReal/ansible-concourse/README.md

 * `concourse_tls_key`: Optional.
 Optional.
 The content of the TLS key to use for HTTPS termination.
 * `concourse_tls_key_path`: Optional.
 The remote file path of the TLS key to use for HTTPS termination.
   Normally, only `concourse_tls_key` needs to be defined.
-* `concourse_peer_address`: Optional.
-The URL at which this ATC can be reached from other ATCs in the cluster.
-* `concourse_external_url`: Optional.
-The URL at which any ATC can be reached from the outside.
 * `concourse_web_launcher_path`: Optional.
 The path to the script that launches the Concourse web process.
 * `concourse_web_launcher_mode`: Optional.
 The file mode of the web launcher script.
 * `concourse_cli_artifacts_dir`: Optional.
 The value of the `--cli-artifacts-dir` option.